supamasS/cater-mate/README.md

     5. Assign the privilege to the current user login session
     6. If login is successful, show the main screen with options according to login privilege.
   - Question: How to encrypt the password?

-- As a user, I want to log in with a user privilege so that I can do basic operations like entering a customer's order.
-  - Tasks:
-    1. Same as for admin login a-e
-    2. If login is successful, show the screen for ordering.

-### User

-- As a user, I want to add each item in the order, with the name and quantity.

-- As a user, I want to check out and add customer information after desired items have been added to the cart.

-- As a user, I want to see the total amount as I add each item so that I can tell the customer if needed.

-- As a user, I want to query the orders that need to be filled for a specific day so that I can give the information to the people who work in the kitchen.

-#### Not implemented in this version

-- As a user, I want to have the kitchen pick sheet automatically created after I place an order.

-- As a user, I want to create an invoice as a pdf file so that I can send it to the customer.

-### Admin

 - As an admin, I want to create a new menu item so that it's available on the menu.

 - As an admin, I want to view all the items on the menu listed with the price.